kvtools/valkeyrie/docs/examples.md

 First you need to check if the key exists.
 If this is not the case, we need to create it using the `Put` function.

-There is a special step here if you are using etcd **APIv2** and if want your code to work across backends.
+There is a special step here if you are using etcd **APIv2** and if you want your code to work across backends.
 `etcd` with **APIv2** makes the distinction between directories and keys, we need to make sure that the created key is considered as a directory by enforcing `IsDir` at `true`.

 ```go
 package example